Tomb of the Augurs: Left Wall

-At the center of this wall two wrestlers can be seen fighting.
-To the right of the athletes another phersu can be seen.
-The action of the phersu is debated.
-Some interpret the phersu, who is wearing only a red tunic and no loincloth, as dancing solo surrounded by nature.
-Yet other scholars disagree with this interpretation.
-Instead other scholars take note of the remnants of two figures to the far left of the wall.
+On the right side of the left wall, another phersu can be seen, the actions of which are heavily debated.
+Some interpret the phersu, who is wearing only a red tunic and no loincloth, as dancing solo surrounded by nature, accompanied by birds (originally presumed for augury) and natural botanical motifs.
+Yet other scholars disagree with this interpretation, Instead taking note of the remnants of two figures to the far left of the wall.
 One figure can be interpreted as an auleta, a musician playing the aulos.
 The other, scholars note, only shows the figure's legs.
 The lost figure's legs are the same hue as the other athletes and are in the same position as the phersu’s at the other end of the wall.
-Scholars interpret this scene as the phersu being pursued by an opponent in some sort of funerary game.
+Scholars interpret this scene as the phersu being pursued by an opponent in some sort of funerary game, whereas others have interpreted it as a boxing match, but most commonly, it is thought that they are seemingly two separate scenes altogether, and that the phersu is simply dancing.